prajvval/polygon-bounce/README.md

 - Use Arrow Keys or A/D to rotate the polygon
 - Hit all non-explosive sides to advance levels
 - Avoid red explosive sides
-- Collect lives and score points
+- Collect lives and score points!

 ## Game Features